 We generally hire eight articling students, including our returning summer students.
-In 2018, we expect to hire an additional four students for 2019/20 articles.
-We have already hired our students for 2018/19 articles.
+In 2019, we expect to hire an additional two students for 2020/21 articles.
+We have already hired our students for 2019/20 articles.

 Many of our students clerk with the courts prior to commencing articles.
 We provide clerks with the usual 12-month articling program, including the Professional Legal Training Course (“PLTC”) even though they can usually be called after PLTC and four months of articles.
 Clerks will be paid as first year Associates after their call, even when they continue in their student rotations.

 We strive to give our students meaningful legal work that develops their skills and knowledge, and furthers their education.
 Types of work include: research; drafting pleadings, agreements and other documents; preparing for and attending chambers, trials, hearings, examinations for discovery and meetings; interviewing witnesses; reviewing documents; and preparing seminar papers and other presentations on various legal issues.

 To understand more about a typical day in the life of an articling student, see stage 6 of our “Student Life” series.